manupanu/FoosLadder/README.md

    - In your Supabase project settings, find your API URL and `anon` key.

 4. **Configure Environment Variables:**
-   - Create a `.env.local` file in the root of the project.
+   - Create a `.env.local` file in the root of the project by copying `.env.example`.
-   - Add your Supabase credentials and a password for the login page:
+   - Add your Supabase credentials, a password for the login page, and your Cloudflare Tunnel token:

      ```env
      NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url
      NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
      NEXT_PUBLIC_FOOSBALL_PASSWORD=your_chosen_password
+     CLOUDFLARED_TUNNEL_TOKEN=your_cloudflared_tunnel_token
      ```

 5. **Run the development server:**